Negotiating salary can feel awkward, but it’s a big factor in your long-term earnings.

 A strong BATNA gives you confidence during negotiations because you’ll know your lowest acceptable offer and have a clear alternative path if the initial talks don’t meet your expectations.

-If you’re interviewing with other companies with higher salary ranges, Vatin suggests the following script to follow:
+If you’re interviewing with other companies with higher salary ranges, here’s an example script to follow:

 “I’m currently interviewing for roles in the X and Y range.
 However, I understand this may not be within your budget at this time.
 Is there any flexibility on the overall compensation package to bridge this gap?”

-Similarly, Holahan also recommends job seekers look at additional negotiation opportunities beyond the base salary.
+You can also consider additional negotiation opportunities beyond the base salary, such as:

 Sources